andreypopp/react-async/README.md

 # React Async

-React Async provides a way for React components to asynchronously fetch data.
+React Async provides a way for React components to asynchronously fetch data from different sources.

+The API is built around the notion of processes which covers a lot of use cases from waiting for a promise to be resolved to subscribing to data streams and observables.

 ## Installation